Category: C

 🌎 Coordinates

-The geographical coordinates for Canaan, New Hampshire are approximately 43.65 degrees North latitude and 72.01 degrees West longitude.
+The geographical coordinates for Corinna are approximately 44.92 degrees north latitude and 69.26 degrees west longitude.

-As of the 2010 census, Canaan had a population of 3,909 people.
-The town is predominantly White, with minorities making up a small percentage of the population.
-The median age in Canaan is around 41 years old.
+As of the 2010 census, the population of Corinna was approximately 2,198 residents.
+The town is predominantly White, with a small percentage of the population identifying as Hispanic, African American, Native American, Asian, or from other races.
+The median age in Corinna is around 43 years, indicating a fairly mature population.

 🏞️ Nature & Environment